 Karst refers to an area of land made up of limestone, and a karst forest is a forest that grows amongst this terrain.
 Karst areas are unique because they contain some pretty impressive rocky structures and plenty of caves and underground rivers.

-The karst forest offers a different trekking experience because of that stunning terrain.
+The karst forest at Batu Katak offers a different trekking experience because of that stunning terrain.

 There are lots of opportunities to do some minor rock climbing, which makes life interesting.
 We find that when you have to think hard about where to put your hands and feet, you forget about how hot, sweaty and tired you are!

 This area is not part of the national park, so it’s not protected.
-This is a huge problem, as all the animals found in the park also move around the karst forest.
-There are orangutans, gibbons, sunbears, tigers, and many more precious animals here.
+This is potentially a huge problem, as all the animals found in the park also move around the karst forest.
+There are orangutans, gibbons, sun bears, tigers, and many more precious animals here.

-One way to keep the karst forest safe is to make it valuable for tourism.
+One way to help keep this unique karst forest safe is to make it valuable for tourism.
 Your support in visiting helps the local community protect it.

 Check Out Some Jungle Caves